AdrienThierry/Object-repositioning/README.md

 ## Dependencies
 * cmake
 * SDL2
-* OpenCV
-The project uses version 2.4.12.3-1.
-It may not work with OpenCV 3.
+* OpenCV (The project uses version 2.4.12.3-1.
+It may not work with OpenCV 3)

 ## Compilation
 ```